SniperzTF2/SniperzTF2/README.md

 › `` #🍂 *Oh!
 And I play roblox too!
 If you are interested?
 In it I just add Tfort2 but if you still want to be friends with me,I'm afraid to talk*

-my fandom : TF2, LMK, AOUAD
+my fandom : TF2, LMK, AOUAD, Invincible.

 . *rbl name : Sniper*